 What Are the Chances of Seeing a Gorilla Family in Uganda Rwanda and Congo if you go Gorilla Trekking in Africa?

 Your chances of seeing a gorilla family in Uganda Rwanda and Congo are high definitely over 95% because before you track a gorilla family, an advanced team of rangers is dispatched into the forest and track the current locations of the gorilla families and after establishing their location, the remaining guides at the park center are informed of this information and it acts as a rough guide to you as track these gorillas.

 Can I do gorilla trekking in Africa when I am physically handicapped or not energetic enough to hike the Virunga ranges alone?

 Yes, you can because there are ways that have been devised to cater to anyone who doesn’t have a lot of energy levels or is physically handicapped but would wish to enjoy a gorilla safari experience.

 Some of these include:

-- Asking the park warden to allocate to you a gorilla family that habituate near the park headquarters.
+- Asking the park warden to allocate to you a gorilla family that habituates near the park headquarters.

 - Use of gorilla trekking “helicopters”.
 The helicopters are actually stretchers that are manned by four porters who will carry you during the entire gorilla process to the gorillas and from the gorillas.

-What country offers better Africa gorilla safari experience between Uganda, Congo and Rwanda?
+What country offers a better African gorilla safari experience between Uganda, Congo, and Rwanda?

 Pros of gorilla trekking in Uganda